 Keyfactor Identity Provider is a lightweight application that is easily installed in the same environment as Keyfactor Command to provide standalone authentication separate from Active Directory.
-It may be used directly to supply authentication or it may be used to federate authentication to another open authorization (OAuth) 2.0 compliant identity provider (e.g. Okta, Ping Identity).
-Keyfactor Identity Provider runs in a Linux-based container (e.g. Docker).
+It may be used directly to supply authentication or it may be used to federate authentication to another OAuth 2.0 compliant identity provider (e.g. Okta, Ping Identity).
+Keyfactor Identity Provider runs in a Linux-based Docker container.
 Keyfactor Identity Provider supports users and groups.